topcoderinc/dsp-app/README.md

 Install node dependencies using `npm install`
 Run the development server using `npm run start`

-The react app is deployed to heroku `https://react-app-drones-spanhawk.herokuapp.com`

 # Local Configuration Variables
 You can edit them in `.env` file.